What you need to apply for a credit card

-What information will I need to provide on my credit card application?
+What information will I need for my credit card application?

-- Personal information.
+- Basic personal information.
 This includes your full name and date of birth.

 - Residency status.
 At this stage of the application, you may also be required to provide details or your Australian residency status.
 For example, whether you're an Australian citizen, permanent resident or temporary resident, as well as details of any relevant visa you may hold.

 - Proof of identity.
 You will need to provide proof of identification such as a passport or driver’s licence.